 - Sling procedures.
-Strips of your body's tissue, synthetic material or mesh are used to create a pelvic sling around your urethra and the area of thickened muscle where the bladder connects to the urethra (bladder neck).
+Synthetic material (mesh) or strips of your body's tissue are used to create a pelvic sling underneath your urethra and the area of thickened muscle where the bladder connects to the urethra (bladder neck).
 The sling helps keep the urethra closed, especially when you cough or sneeze.
 This procedure is used to treat stress incontinence.

 - Bladder neck suspension.
 This procedure is designed to provide support to your urethra and bladder neck — an area of thickened muscle where the bladder connects to the urethra.
 It involves an abdominal incision, so it's done during general or spinal anesthesia.

 - Prolapse surgery.
-In women with mixed incontinence and pelvic organ prolapse, surgery may include a combination of a sling procedure and prolapse surgery.
+In women who have pelvic organ prolapse and mixed incontinence, surgery may include a combination of a sling procedure and prolapse surgery.
 Repair of pelvic organ prolapse alone does not routinely improve urinary incontinence symptoms.

 - Artificial urinary sphincter.
-In men, a small, fluid-filled ring is implanted around the bladder neck to keep the urinary sphincter shut until you're ready to urinate.
+A small, fluid-filled ring is implanted around the bladder neck to keep the urinary sphincter shut until there's a need to urinate.
 To urinate, you press a valve implanted under your skin that causes the ring to deflate and allows urine from your bladder to flow.

 Absorbent pads and catheters

-If medical treatments can't completely eliminate your incontinence, you can try products that help ease the discomfort and inconvenience of leaking urine:
+If medical treatments can't eliminate your incontinence, you can try products that help ease the discomfort and inconvenience of leaking urine: